ashishmgupta/blog/site/O365SecurityImplementation/docs/DisableBasicAuth.md

 <a href="https://datatracker.ietf.org/doc/html/rfc3501">https://datatracker.ietf.org/doc/html/rfc3501</a><br>
 <img src="../../../images/o365security/disable-basic-auth-10.png"></img><br>

-You see the "Authenticated" step which means how clients would authenticated to the server and also "Selected" step has the The SELECT command selects a mailbox so that messages in the mailbox can be accessed. <br>
+You see the "Authenticated" step which means how clients would authenticate to the server and also the "Selected" step has the SELECT command selects a mailbox so that messages in the mailbox can be accessed. <br>

 That "Authenticated" step may make use of Basic authentication (like we described above).<br>
 However, that option of using basic auth should be disabled so clients (potential attackers) cant make use of the same.<br>